Skip to main content

 Enabling the extension in Safari

 Local builds are ad-hoc signed (no Apple Developer account required), so Safari needs you to opt in once.
-After the build opens the app, Extension.js prints these steps and confirms when macOS has registered the extension:
+When the app opens (dev, or build --open), Extension.js prints these steps and confirms when macOS has registered the extension:

 1. Safari ▸ Settings ▸ Advanced ▸ check “Show features for web developers”.